Drohobych Petroleum and Gas College

-History

 Ukrainian SSR

 Drohobych Petroleum and Gas College was founded as Drohobych Petroleum Technical College on January 20, 1945 (Decree №58 of the Ukrainian Government).
 Since its establishment the school trained over 20 thousand specialists in oil, gas and their refining industry.

 The first graduation ceremony was held in 1948.

 Given the increasing demand for industry specialists by Carpathian region companies, college opened a branch department in Boryslav in, 1953.
 Evening courses were dedicated to specialists training in the fields of "Exploitation of oil and gas wells" and "The technology of oil and gas".

 In 1957 Drohobych Petroleum Technical College was merged with Lviv College of Petroleum Refining.

 In 1958 college established distance-learning department, conducting training of specialists in the fields of "Drilling oil and gas wells", "Exploitation of oil and gas wells", "Equipment of oil and gas industries" and "Chemical technology of oil and gas".

 In 1959 a new branch (evening school) was opened in Dolyna with the following disciplines offered: "Exploitation of oil and gas wells", "Equipment oil and gas industry" and "Oil and gas industry enterprises planning".

 Due to the decrease in the number of applicants for evening departments, Boryslav and Dolyna branches ceased operations in 1973 and 1975 respectively.